tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 17 - How To Find Web Design Inspiration To Stand Out.md

 ## 4. Outside of Web Design

 You can look at other (graphic) designs.
-Eg. for creating web for "space agency" look at how people draw/design star maps, solar systems etc.
+Eg. for creating web for "space agency" look at how people draw/design star maps, solar systems, what are the visuals of sci-fi movies, what are their posters and overal aesthetics...

-Look for
+Look for visual inspiration in (design/fashion) magazines.

 ___